 There is nothing in the doctrine that requires one to break contact with disfellowshipped persons.

-There is no practice among the Witnesses, but the individual conscience must determine how much contact one will have with disfellowshipped perons.
+There is no practice among the Witnesses, but the individual conscience must determine how much contact one will have with disfellowshipped persons.

 RECENT LIES TO THE COURTS

 Philip Brumley is the leader of the Legal Department in the USA.
-To avoid the Governing Body’s responsibility in a court case, he wrote an affidavit containing false information.
+To avoid the Governing Body’s responsibility in a court case, he wrote an affidavit (a written statement confirmed by oath) containing false information.
 On April 14, 2023, he was imposed a fine of 154,448 US$ in the US District Court, specifically for the Ninth Circuit of Montana, for:

 “submitting a signed affidavit that demonstrated a reckless disregard for providing an accurate and truthful accounting of acts relevant to determining whether the court had personal jurisdiction over defendant Watch Tower Bible and Tract Society of Pennsylvania (“WTPA”).”